 Apply by the PRIORITY DEADLINE of December 16, 2022 @ 5:00pm, to be considered for the following Dean's Scholarships:

 - $3,000 Dean’s Scholarship

-- $5,000 scholarship - Education Specialist Dual Credential Only or M.Ed.
-Special Education + Dual Credential program
+- $5,000 scholarship - Education Specialist Dual Credential +M.Ed.
+Special Education Program

 *Students who receive the $5,000 scholarships are not eligible for the Dean’s Scholarship

 *Prospective students who apply by the priority deadline and have completed all exams (CSET and CBEST), OR have met their Subject Matter Competence and Basic Skills Requirement in other ways, will have priority consideration to those who have not completed these requirements.